josephm200/web102_prework/README.md

-* [ X ] Updated CSS for hovering over stat cards and buttons (cards and buttons highlighted with more vibrant colors and general colors changed to be more visually appealing to the user)
+* [ X ] Updated CSS for hovering over stat cards and buttons (cards and buttons highlighted with more vibrant colors and general container colors updated to be more visually appealing to the user)

 ## Video Walkthrough